FRC1076/10-7-Introduction-to-Command-Based-Programming/docs/Introduction_to_Command_Based.md

 > - `double`: Double, stores rational numbers in decimal form
 > - `boolean`: Boolean, stores true-false values
 >
 > Another data type which *isn't* primitive but does come up alot is `String`, which represents strings of text (like the one you're reading right now).
-We'll return to non-primitive data types soon.

 Great!
 Now we have some information about our car.
 But we still need to make it do stuff.
 Let's add a method called `drive`, which tells our car to subtract 1 from its gas and add 1 to its position:
 ```java